Miyawaki Forest

 A forest, not a plantation.

-The Miyawaki approach recreates the feeling and function of a natural forest — with shrubs, small trees, canopy trees, ground life, insects, birds and soil organisms working together.
+The Miyawaki approach recreates the feeling and function of a natural forest.

 The Science